ComPHPPuebla/easy-forms/docs/rendering-forms.md

 </div>
 ```

-Another useful function is `form_rest` which renders all the elements of a form
+Another useful function is `form_rest` which renders all the elements in a form
 that haven't been rendered.
 This function does not need arguments, that's why
 it is recommended to use it only with elements that do not need special
 formatting or labels, like `hidden` elements.
 Then instead of rendering